ddiakopoulos/polymer/readme.md

 ## Samples & Documentation

-The API of Polymer is consistently in flux.
-More than 10 sample projects have been assembled in the `samples/` directory to demonstrate a variety of Polymer's features.
-Most projects depend on both `lib-polymer` and `lib-engine` although many do not use most features in `lib-engine` beyond GLFW window creation and event handling.
-A growing number of tests projects verify the correctness of some critical internal systems, but also act as an interim reference for functions and objects lacking formal documentation.
+The API of Polymer is in flux.
+A growing number of sample projects have been assembled in the `samples/` directory to demonstrate a variety of Polymer's libraries and features.
+Most projects depend on both `lib-polymer` and `lib-engine` although many do not use features in `lib-engine` beyond GLFW window creation and event handling.
+A small number of of tests projects verify the correctness of some critical internal systems, but also act as an interim reference for functions and objects lacking formal documentation.

 ## Contributing